cds-snc/terraform-demo/terragrunt/README.md

+# Instructions

-you can run it by doing the following:
+You can run it by doing the following:

 ```
 cd terragrunt/env/staging